datatalkbv/datatalkbv.github.io/docs/eula.md

 7.4 Data Backup: DataTalk shall perform regular backups of your data and store such backups in a secure off-site location.
 In the event of any loss or damage to your data, your sole and exclusive remedy shall be for DataTalk to use reasonable commercial endeavors to restore the lost or damaged data from the latest backup.

+7.5 Technical Data Collection: In addition to the data processing necessary to provide the Service, DataTalk may collect and process technical data related to your use of the Service, including:

+- Error logs and debugging information
+- System performance metrics
+- Anonymous usage statistics
+- Service interaction patterns

+Such technical data collection is used solely for the purpose of maintaining and improving the Service's technical operations and your user experience.
+All such collection and processing will be conducted in accordance with our Privacy Policy and this EULA.

 ## 8. Confidentiality